 Pinworms are common intestinal parasites in rats.
 They only require one host (in this case, rats) and are transmitted through infected feces.
 Most infected rats have no signs, but a heavy infection of pinworms can cause diarrhea due to intestinal inflammation.
 The disease is diagnosed by identifying worms or their eggs in infected feces or on the area around the anus of the rat.
 Pinworm infections can be treated and controlled by using appropriate drugs prescribed by a veterinarian.
 Because pinworm eggs are light and may float in the air, it is important to sanitize and disinfect the cage on a regular basis.

 The infection of rats with tapeworms is relatively uncommon, and there is usually no sign of infection.
 However, diarrhea and weight loss may occur with heavy infestation.
-The dwarf tapeworm can potentially infect humans if ingested.
+The dwarf tapeworm can potentially infect humans if it is ingested.
 Tapeworms are transmitted indirectly through cockroaches, beetles, or fleas.
 The infection is diagnosed by identifying tapeworm eggs in infected feces.
 The worm infection is treated by using appropriate antiparasitic drugs.
 The cage should be sanitized and disinfected.

-Rats are the intermediate host for the cat tapeworm, Taenia taeniaformis.
+Rats are the intermediate host for the cat tapeworm, Taenia taeniaeformis.
 Cat tapeworms can infect rats.
 Infection occurs when rats eat feed or come in contact with bedding contaminated with cat feces.
-Tapeworm cysts embed in the rat's liver, which becomes enlarged.
+Tapeworm cysts embed in the rat’s liver, which becomes enlarged.
 It is important for those who own both rodents and cats to eliminate potential sources of infection.

 Various types of protozoa (micro-organisms) are normally present in the digestive tract of rats and do not usually cause disease.
 However, in younger or stressed rats, these protozoa can cause intestinal infections.
-The infection is transmitted by contaminated feces, and infected rats have diarrhea, lethargy, rough hair coat, weight loss and, in severe cases, heavy bleeding that can lead to death.
-The protozoa can be controlled with appropriate drugs, but cannot always be eliminated.
+The infection is transmitted by contaminated feces, and infected rats have diarrhea, lethargy, rough hair coat, weight loss, and, in severe cases, heavy bleeding that can lead to death.
+The protozoa can be controlled with appropriate drugs but cannot always be eliminated.

-Chronic respiratory disease (murine respiratory mycoplasmosis) is a bacterial infection.
+Chronic respiratory disease (murine respiratory mycoplasmosis) is caused by a bacterial infection.
 It causes both short- and longterm respiratory signs and other problems in rats.
 The infection is transmitted by direct contact, airborne bacteria, and sexual contact.
 It can also be passed on from a mother to her offspring during birth.
 The signs of infection vary but may include sneezing, sniffling, rough hair coat, lethargy, labored breathing, weight loss, head tilt, and reddish-brown staining around the eyes and nose.
-As the disease progresses, it will infect the lungs.
+As the disease progresses, it affects the lungs.

 The infection can become more severe in the presence of other bacterial and viral infections.
 Infection of the uterus and ovaries may occur in female rats with chronic respiratory disease.